An Exploration of the Difference Between Leadership and Management

 Managers, on the other hand, are an integral part of making that vision a reality.
 They are the ones who will ensure that all the pieces come together to execute the leader’s vision

-As C. Nicole Mason, Author, Racial & Gender Equity Advocate, and President of the Institute for Women’s Policy Research put it, leaders are chief communicators, while managers are main executors.
+As C. Nicole Mason, Author and Racial & Gender Equity Advocate, put it, leaders are chief communicators, while managers are main executors:

 C. Nicole Mason